STI transmission via skin-to-skin contact?

 - Use barriers such as condoms and dental dams to prevent transmission through skin-to-skin contact.
-If you’re a Columbia student, refer to the Safer Sex Map for free safer sex materials on campus.

 - Wear protective clothing if you are a healthcare worker or athlete who is in physical contact with others’ skin, mucous membranes, lesions, or bodily fluids on a regular basis.

 - Consider getting Gardasil, the HPV vaccine.
 This can help curb the spread of HPV and reduce risk for cervical cancer.